hemanthboddepalli/DLND-your-first-network/README.md

 # DLND-your-first-network

-In this project, you'll build your first neural network and use it to predict daily bike rental ridership.
-We've provided some of the code, but left the implementation of the neural network up to you (for the most part).
-After you've submitted this project, feel free to explore the data and the model more.
+In this project, you'll build the neural network and use it to predict daily bike rental ridership.

 The data comes from the UCI Machine Learning Database.